-We want our students to possess a high degree of visual literacy and intellectual curiosity about art and culture.
+We want our students to possess a high degree of visual literacy and intellectual curiosity about art, design, and culture.

-- A primary goal is connecting the practice of art making and visual communication to the greater culture beyond Middlebury.
+A primary goal is connecting the practice of art making and visual communication to the greater culture beyond Middlebury.
 Students in our classes learn through applying visual literacy principles to better comprehend art and design and the cultures represented by them.

-For all senior work we require students to demonstrate their understanding of art making through comprehension of the history of art and its contemporary practice.
+For all senior work, we require students to demonstrate their understanding of art and design through a 700-level thesis exhibition.